Why save the DC Archives?

 Yes, since DC has its own government apart from what goes on in federal buildings downtown, it collects its own records.
 Some were transferred from the National Archives back in the 1980s, others were collected from district agencies since the beginning of Home Rule in 1973, while a third group are private collections of interest to the government.

-We are an informal group of archivists and users of archives who are tired of being unable to share the amazing history the archives holds with the people of DC.
+We started as an informal group of archivists and users of archives who were tired of being unable to share the amazing history the archives holds with the people of DC, and we called ourselves the DC Archives Advocates.
+In 2024, we incorporated into the DC Archives Foundation, a non-profit organization that provides philanthropic support, public education, and advocacy for the District of Columbia’s historical and permanently valuable records, the DC Archives.

 What can I do?